microsoft/cobalt/docs/4_TEMPLATE_TESTING.md

 ## 4.1 Overview

 As software developers, we seek out opportunities to improve and grow projects via code contributions.
 Code contributions, whether major or gradual, require changes that unfortunately bring with them a chance for unexpected behavior to occur.
 Fortunately, automated testing grants us a chance to gain more predictability and control over the changes that occur from our contributions.
-Without automated testing, contributions to our codebase would simply be too unpredictable to be considered scalable.
+By running pre-existing automated tests every time new code changes are introduced, we can catch problems before they are introduced into production.

 With that being said, the task of building automated tests for infrastructure can feel a bit different then the kinds of tests you are used to.
 For this project, let's further build on what you've learned so far by introducing the approach Cobalt has taken to infrastructure testing and how that will impact what you know about the Cobalt Developer Workflow: